Costing pro forma

 Chief Investigators are responsible for managing research accounts for grants awarded to them.
-This also includes monitoring research accounts to ensure that expenditure is in line with the grant conditions, funding rules and amounts awarded.
-If an expense arises during the project that not included in the application budget, a budget variation can be sought from the funding organisation.
-Alternatively, the Chief Investigator can make a request to their supervisor for the expense to be charged to another appropriate funding source within the School/Centre/Faculty.
+This also includes monitoring research accounts to ensure that expenditure is in line with the grant conditions, grant guidelines and amounts awarded.
+If an expense arises during the project that is not included in the application budget, a budget variation can be sought from the funding organisation.
+Alternatively, the Chief Investigator can make a request to their supervisor for the expense to be charged to another appropriate funding source within the Centre/Institute.

 8. When is a research project complete?

 A research project is considered complete when the project has achieved its aims and objectives as set out on the project proposal or plan, all allowable costs incurred for the purposes of the project have been charged to the research account, the project has reached its completion date as per the funding agreement and no extensions have been granted and all project milestones have been invoiced.